-where the second term on the right-hand side is the repayment, at the agent-specific interest rate $r^{i,j}$, of the granted loan $l^{i,j}$, the third term is the bad debt of the subset of the bank $i$ clients, $\theta_t^i$, unable to repay their debts back because they go bankrupt and the last term represents fire sales.
-If the bank has not fulfilled the loan requirements (i.e., if she is unable to repay the principal and interest in full), the lender does not provide credit any longer, forcing her to exit the market.
+where the second term on the right-hand side is the repayment, at the agent-specific interest rate $r^{i,j}$, of the granted loan $l^{i,j}$, and the third term is the bad debt of the subset of the bank $i$ clients, $\theta_t^i$, unable to repay their debts because they go bankrupt and the last term represents fire sales.
+If the bank has not fulfilled the loan requirements (i.e., if she cannot repay the principal and interest in full), the lender no longer provides credit, forcing her to exit the market.
 Thus, the borrower exits the market when assets fall short of liabilities, that is $E_t^i<0$.
 The failed banks leave the market.
-The banks exiting in $t$ are replaced in $t+1$ by new entrants, which are on average smaller than incumbents.
+The banks exiting in $t$ are replaced in $t+1$ by new entrants, which are, on average smaller than incumbents.
 So, entrants' size is drawn from a uniform distribution centered around the mode of the size distribution of incumbent banks (see \cite{bartelsman2005comparative}).